 Unlike other security products, you do not need to define your own detection rules and indicators of compromise to get extremely effective results.
 From day one, you get the benefits of years of Red Canary detection engineering.

 The Analyzed Events dashboard gives you an immediate view into the potential threats Red Canary is identifying in your organization using our threat intelligence and analytics.
 This page is where you’ll pivot into events if you want to learn more or check our work.

 Learn more about how Red Canary detects threats.

 Investigating potential threats

-Threats confirmed by Red Canary are called detections and are classified as Unwanted Software, Suspicious Activity, or Malicious Software.
-Each detection contains the detail your team needs to assess the risk of the threat, which people and systems are affected, and the details of what happened.
+Threats in the Red Canary platform are classified as Unwanted Software, Suspicious Activity, or Malicious Software.
+Each threat contains the detail your team needs to assess the risk, which people and systems are affected, and the details of what happened.

 Learn more about how Red Canary investigates and confirms threats.

 Responding to threats